Gardens of Vatican City: History

 Today's Vatican Gardens are spread over nearly 23 ha, they contain a variety of medieval fortifications, buildings and monuments from the 9th century to the present day, set among vibrant flower beds and topiary, green lawns and a 3 ha patch of forest.
 There are a variety of fountains cooling the gardens, sculptures, an artificial grotto devoted to Our Lady of Lourdes, and an Olive tree donated by the government of Israel.

 Both the Vatican and Castel Gandalfo gardens became open to the general public in 2014.

 In 2019, Rafael Tornini, head of the Garden and Environment Service of the Vatican, announced the gardens had been transitioning to organic lawn management since 2017.

-Patroness of the Gardens
+Patroness

-Pope Pius XI designated Saint Therese of Lisieux The Little Flower as the official Patroness of the gardens on 17 May 1927, according to her the title as "Sacred Keeper of the Gardens" and within the same year, a small chapel dedicated to her was built within the gardens near the Leonine walls.
+Pope Pius XI designated Saint Therese of Lisieux, France as the official Patroness of the gardens on 17 May 1927, according to her the title as "Sacred Keeper of the Gardens" and within the same year, a small chapel dedicated to her was built within the gardens near the Leonine walls.

 List of Marian images enshrined

-The following are venerated images of the Blessed Virgin Mary enshrined at the Vatican Gardens:
+The following are venerated images of the Blessed Virgin Mary, whom are expressedly designated via Pontifical decree to be enshrined at the Vatican Gardens: